mobanhawi/ruleengine/README.md

 environments:
   development:
     globals:
-      min_age: 13
+      min_age: 13 # Lower age requirement for testing
-    execution_policies:
-      default: "collect_all"

   production:
     globals:
       min_age: 18
-    execution_policies:
-      default: "fail_fast"
     error_handling:
-      log_level: "ERROR"
+      default_policy: "fail_fast"
 ```

 ## Usage

-1. Edit `rules.yml` to define your rules and policies.
-2. Run the rule engine according to your projects instructions.
-3. Check logs and error messages for validation results.
+To use the rule engine, load the configuration from `rules.yml`, set up the environment, and evaluate rules against input data `context`.

 For more details, see the comments in `rules.yml` or consult the CEL documentation.